pekkah/tanka-graphql/docs/0-language/02-imports.md

 Tanka GraphQL solves this problem by providing a type system level directive which allows specifying path and list of types to import.
-The actual details of how the import is fulfilled is delegated to providers.
+The actual details of how the import is fulfilled is delegated to import providers.
 Few providers are provided out of the box and others can be added.

 ### Syntax

 GraphQL does not allows specifying type system level directives.
-Because of this TGQL implements them by looking them from the comment lines in the beginning of SDL content.
+TGQL goes around this limitation by putting them inside a comment in the beginning of SDL content.
+Parser will check each comment line in the beginning of the SDL for `@import` directive.

 Example import